Last updated on March 4th, 2022

 Porto’s former stock exchange is among the city’s most magnificent buildings.
 Built in neoclassical style, the 19th-century palace was constructed to honor the city’s bankers and financiers.
 While the palace looks impressive from the exterior, it’s what lies inside that will blow you away but you’ll need to join a guided tour (~6€).
 The absolute highlight is the Arabian Hall – a grand Moorish-influenced ballroom whose walls are decorated with gold.
-Guided tours run for about 30 minutes but it’s worth to check the seasonal opening times.
+Guided tours run for about 30 minutes but it’s worth checking the seasonal opening times.

 The Igreja de Sao Francisco resembles other gothic-influenced churches you come across in the city.
 The twist, however, is its interior chapel – one of the most impressive I’ve ever seen.
 Tickets cost ~3.50€ per person but take note that photography of any kind is not allowed inside (at least not when we visited).
 Therefore, I had to “risk it” and snap a few covert photos to share with you the magic of this place.

 Inside the church, there’s a small museum housing impressive religious artifacts and a crypt.
 However, the jewel in the crown is the chapel – an unfathomable accomplishment of Baroque-style woodwork covered with kilograms of gold.
 This is simply an amazing sight which you do not want to miss!